rehierl/node-tree-outliner/3-0-2-sxn-relation.md

 With regards to a tree of nodes, a section can initially be defined as a set of nodes `s := { n1, ..., nk }`, and `k in [0,#N]` (or simply via `s subset-of N`).
-Hence, the common operators defined for sets also apply to sections:
+Hence, operators defined for sets also apply to sections:

 * `(isEmpty(s) == true)`, if `(#s == 0)` (put differently: `(s == {})`)
 * `(n in s)`, if node `n` is an element of section `s`